Skip to content

 Settings properties

-The following information pertains to the different storage options (file-based storage or cloud storage) available for a backup store.
+The following information pertains to the different storage options (file-based storage or cloud storage) and settings available for a backup store.

 File-based storage